Protein engineering II: from new molecules to new processes

 Themes include new methods such as computational design, high throughput screening, and genetic code expansion, targets such as new biotherapeutics, scaffolds and catalysts, and the applications to which these are being applied, including diagnostics and sensing, nanotechnology, and synthetic biology.

-As such this will be an interdisciplinary meeting that will demonstrate the state-of-the-art of the field, and will bring together a diverse set of researchers, making this an ideal forum for the exchange of new ideas.
+As such this was an interdisciplinary meeting that demonstrated the state-of-the-art of the field, and brought together a diverse set of researchers, making this an ideal forum for the exchange of new ideas.